puppetlabs/gatling-puppet-load-test/jenkins-integration/jenkins-jobs/README_JENKINSFILE_SYNTAX.md

 * `gatling_simulation_config`: path to the [scenario config file](../simulation-runner/config/scenarios) that you want to use for this perf test.
 * `server_version`: used to choose whether to do a PE install or an OSS puppetserver install, and to specify the version.
 * `agent_version`: used to specify the version of puppet agent to install alongside puppetserver.
-Specify 'latest' to retrieve latest tagged build.
+Specify `latest` to retrieve latest successful build from the puppet-agent master branch or `latest-release` to retrieve the latest tagged release of puppet-agent.
 * `code_deploy`: specifies what puppet code we need to deploy to the server in order to be able to compile the catalogs for the selected gatling simulation.
 Currently only supports a `type` value of `r10k`, with the following additional arguments:
   * `control_repo`: the URL for the r10k control repo